Monty Berman

-Nestor Montague "Monty" Berman (16 August 1913 in Whitechapel, London, England – 14 June 2006 in London, England) was a British cinematographer and film and television producer.
+Nestor Montague Berman (16 August 1913 – 14 June 2006) was an English producer, writer, cinematographer, and director of film and television.
+He was best known for his work at ITC Entertainment, particularly in collaboration with Dennis Spooner, where he created several television series including The Champions, Department S, and Jason King.
+He also co-founded the film production company Tempean Films.

-Early career
+Life and career

-Berman began his film career as a camera assistant at Twickenham Film Studios when he was 17.
+Berman was born to Jewish parents in London's East End, and educated at University College School.
+He began his film career as a camera assistant at Twickenham Film Studios when he was 17.
 He became a camera operator in 1934, working for the Associated British Picture Corporation at Teddington Studios, and later for the comedy producers Ealing Studios.

 When World War II came, Berman was allowed to continue his craft in an army film unit.
 There, he met and befriended Robert S. Baker, with whom he would go on to form a lifelong business partnership.

 In 1948, they founded Tempean Films, which produced more than 30 B-movies in the 1950s.
 In 1962, Berman and Baker obtained the television rights to Leslie Charteris's The Saint.

 Unable to sell the rights to Associated-Rediffusion, then Britain's largest commercial television company, Berman turned to Lew Grade's ITC.
 This company was at that time a sister company to ATV, and had access to important export markets.
 This allowed The Saint to do well in both Britain and in other markets.